 Why can't I read all metrics for the previous night?

 To view the Health Monitor, you must have at least 14 recoveries logged.
 Additionally, sleep data is required to show any metrics on the Health Monitor for the current day.

 At this time, you cannot view the previous data for the Health Monitor.
 If your sleep did not process properly, please let us know and we can connect you with our Analytics team to resolve that issue.

 I'm using WHOOP Body and noticed an elevated skin temperature reading.
 Why?

 Wearing the sensor on a different part of the body with WHOOP Body may affect skin surface readings.

-Health Monitor is “Green” but Recovery Score is “Red”
+Why is my Health Monitor green but Recovery is red?

 The alerting criteria for the Health Monitor are different from Recovery.
-The Recovery score uses weighted averages and only looks at the previous 28 days of data, giving more weight to the previous 7 days -- the Health Monitor looks at the last 90 days and determines normal averages within 1.9 standard deviations.
+Recovery uses weighted averages and only looks at the previous 28 days of data, giving more weight to the previous 7 days - the Health Monitor looks at the last 90 days and determines normal averages within 1.9 standard deviations.